BogdanMG/SymfonyProject/README.md

     `"date_to" : value`
 `}`

-- Get upper or lower bound of goods.
+- Get upper or lower bound of the goods.
 `{`
  `"upper_bound" : value (`true` or `null`),`
  `"lower_bound" : value (`true` or `null`)`